TeaqariaWTF/gphotos-unlimited-zygisk/README.md

 </p>

 # Introduction
+Based from Pixelify GitHub.
 This module will spoof your device info to Pixel XL on Google apps and Google Photos to get unlimited backup storage at original quality

 # Warning !
 Module will only works with Zygisk, it will not run with Riru, Shamiko, etc !!